rebecca-henderson/Ex-Libris/README.md

 This requires a Goodreads account.
 Sign up at goodreads.com and then head to goodreads.com/api to obtain a developer key and secret key.
 Add your keys to /controllers/oauth.rb.

 # To Do
--Better Network response error handling.
+* Better Network response error handling.
 More robust and more graceful.
--Improve OAuth callback error checking.
+* Improve OAuth callback error checking.
--Better way to update the book list after adding a new book to the library.
-Currently the whole list is refetched, re-rendered and replaced.\
+* Better way to update the book list after adding a new book to the library.
+Currently the whole list is refetched, re-rendered and replaced.
--Center loading spinner in search modal.
+* Center loading spinner in search modal.
--Use generic modalAlert when displaying responses from POST /ownedBook rather than reusing the search modal.
+* Use generic modalAlert when displaying responses from POST /ownedBook rather than reusing the search modal.
--Move pagination calculation to helper method and out of erb?
+* Move pagination calculation to helper method and out of erb?

 # Enhancements
--Show book cover images in book list panel body and in search requests.
+* Show book cover images in book list panel body and in search requests.
--Show personal book ratings and reviews.
+* Show personal book ratings and reviews.
--Allow editing of other 'owned book' attributes (condition, purchase date/location, etc).
+* Allow editing of other 'owned book' attributes (condition, purchase date/location, etc).
--Pick a shelf to add newly added books to. (i.e. 'Want to Read', 'Currently Reading', etc)
+* Pick a shelf to add newly added books to. (i.e. 'Want to Read', 'Currently Reading', etc)